WA Residential Battery Scheme

 Vendors interested in participating in the WA Residential Battery Scheme can now apply to become accredited with Plenti.

 We’ve made the process simple, just complete a short application form and upload a few key documents to get started.
-Here is a guide to get you started: Vendor Accreditation Guide
+Here is a guide to get you started: Vendor Accreditation Guide.

-How it works for Vendors
+How it works - Vendors

 For households looking to apply